Morgan Stanley Trims Tellurian (NASDAQ:TELL) Target Price to $2.00

-Tellurian (NASDAQ:TELL) had its price target trimmed by Morgan Stanley from $6.00 to $2.00 in a report released on Friday, Price Targets.com reports.
+Tellurian (NASDAQ:TELL) had its price objective lowered by Morgan Stanley from $6.00 to $2.00 in a research report report published on Thursday morning, Benzinga reports.
 The brokerage currently has an underweight rating on the oil and gas producer’s stock.

-A number of other analysts also recently weighed in on TELL.
-Wolfe Research raised shares of Tellurian from a peer perform rating to an outperform rating and set a $5.00 target price for the company in a research report on Thursday, January 21st.
-Zacks Investment Research raised shares of Tellurian from a hold rating to a buy rating and set a $2.00 target price for the company in a research report on Wednesday, January 20th.
-Two equities research analysts have rated the stock with a sell rating and three have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of Hold and an average target price of $3.56.
+Several other research analysts also recently commented on TELL.
+Wolfe Research raised shares of Tellurian from a peer perform rating to an outperform rating and set a $5.00 price target on the stock in a research note on Thursday, January 21st.
+Zacks Investment Research raised shares of Tellurian from a hold rating to a buy rating and set a $2.00 price target on the stock in a research note on Wednesday, January 20th.
+Two analysts have rated the stock with a sell rating and three have given a buy rating to the stock.
+Tellurian presently has a consensus rating of Hold and an average target price of $3.56.

-In related news, major shareholder Total Delaware, Inc. sold 2,624,479 shares of the stock in a transaction on Wednesday, March 17th.
-The stock was sold at an average price of $2.60, for a total value of $6,823,645.40.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Over the last quarter, insiders sold 4,276,403 shares of company stock worth $11,393,353.
-42.30% of the stock is owned by company insiders.
+In other Tellurian news, major shareholder Total Delaware, Inc. sold 587,987 shares of the firm’s stock in a transaction dated Monday, March 15th.
+The shares were sold at an average price of $2.85, for a total transaction of $1,675,762.95.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Insiders have sold a total of 4,276,403 shares of company stock worth $11,393,353 in the last three months.
+Insiders own 42.30% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of the stock.
-W.G.
-Shaheen & Associates DBA Whitney & Co lifted its holdings in shares of Tellurian by 68.2% in the 4th quarter.
-W.G.
-Shaheen & Associates DBA Whitney & Co now owns 18,500 shares of the oil and gas producer’s stock worth $65,000 after purchasing an additional 7,500 shares in the last quarter.
-Segall Bryant & Hamill LLC lifted its stake in Tellurian by 33.3% during the 3rd quarter.
-Segall Bryant & Hamill LLC now owns 40,000 shares of the oil and gas producer’s stock valued at $32,000 after acquiring an additional 10,000 shares in the last quarter.
-UBS Asset Management Americas Inc. lifted its stake in Tellurian by 4.4% during the 3rd quarter.
-UBS Asset Management Americas Inc. now owns 299,630 shares of the oil and gas producer’s stock valued at $239,000 after acquiring an additional 12,754 shares in the last quarter.
-The Manufacturers Life Insurance Company lifted its stake in Tellurian by 13.4% during the 4th quarter.
-The Manufacturers Life Insurance Company now owns 113,313 shares of the oil and gas producer’s stock valued at $145,000 after acquiring an additional 13,364 shares in the last quarter.
-Finally, Northern Trust Corp lifted its stake in Tellurian by 0.8% during the 4th quarter.
-Northern Trust Corp now owns 1,825,937 shares of the oil and gas producer’s stock valued at $2,337,000 after acquiring an additional 13,756 shares in the last quarter.
-Institutional investors own 11.85% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the company.
+Segall Bryant & Hamill LLC boosted its holdings in shares of Tellurian by 33.3% in the 3rd quarter.
+Segall Bryant & Hamill LLC now owns 40,000 shares of the oil and gas producer’s stock valued at $32,000 after buying an additional 10,000 shares in the last quarter.
+Sowell Financial Services LLC bought a new stake in shares of Tellurian in the 4th quarter valued at about $43,000.
+ProShare Advisors LLC boosted its holdings in shares of Tellurian by 85.2% in the 4th quarter.
+ProShare Advisors LLC now owns 37,238 shares of the oil and gas producer’s stock valued at $48,000 after buying an additional 17,132 shares in the last quarter.
+Aperio Group LLC bought a new stake in shares of Tellurian in the 4th quarter valued at about $54,000.
+Finally, Credit Suisse AG boosted its holdings in shares of Tellurian by 220.3% in the 4th quarter.
+Credit Suisse AG now owns 47,919 shares of the oil and gas producer’s stock valued at $61,000 after buying an additional 32,958 shares in the last quarter.
+Institutional investors and hedge funds own 11.85% of the company’s stock.

 Tellurian Company Profile